albar965/littlenavmap-manual/src/en/MENUS.rst

 |Undo| |Redo| Undo and Redo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Allows undo and redo of all flight plan changes.
+Allows undo and redo of flight plan changes.
 The last action is shown in the menu item like ``Add Waypoint``, for example.
-The undo stack is cleared when restarting *Little Navmap*.
+The undo information is cleared when restarting *Little Navmap*.

 .. _edit-flight-plan-on-map: